datavillage-me/dv-documentation/docs/algorithm-development/basics/control-plane-data-engine.md

   - instances of these classes can be parsed to a `dict` object using the `to_dict` method
   - the buillt-in Python method `isinstance` can be used to check the response type

+You can find the complete api documentation [here](/docs/reference/).

 To create the clients that enable communication with the APIs, helper methods are included in `dv_utils`.

 For the control plane client: